 RIGHT OUTER JOIN employee e

-denotes which side of the join is required.
+ON d.id = e.department_idThe LEFT or RIGHT denotes which side of the join is required.
 In our

-table is required, so when the employee
+example, the employee table is required, so when the employee table is

 mentioned first we use a left join and when it's mentioned second we use a right